ckaestne/seaibib/README.md

 > Blog post.
 List of advice about engineering ML-enabled systems based on experience at Google.
 Many good pointers.

+Akkiraju, Rama, Vibha Sinha, Anbang Xu, Jalal Mahmud, Pritam Gundecha, Zhe Liu, Xiaotong Liu, and John Schumacher. "[Characterizing Machine Learning Processes: A Maturity Framework](https://arxiv.org/pdf/1811.04871)."
+In *International Conference on Business Process Management*, pp. 17-31.
+Springer, Cham, 2020.

+> Misleading title: Paper contains a list of advice for building AI-enabled systems based on experience at IBM.
+Not visibly grounded or validated, but some interesting parts, especially about pain points and collaboration points.
+Not actually discussing a maturity model (only a short draft excerpt shown at the very end).

 Horneman, Angela, Andrew Mellinger, and Ipek Ozkaya. *[AI Engineering: 11 Foundational Practices](https://apps.dtic.mil/sti/pdfs/AD1099280.pdf)*.
 Carnegie Mellon University Pittsburgh United States, 2020.

 > Very short technical report from the SEI, with a list of all-plausible recommendations (somewhat similar to the Zinkevich post above).